-The iOS 10 problems include battery life issues and today we want to show you how to potentially fix bad iOS 10 battery life on your iPhone, iPad or iPod touch.
+iOS 10 problems still include battery life issues and today we want to show you how to potentially fix bad battery life on your iPhone, iPad or iPod touch.

-Battery drain is a common iOS problem and it pops up after every single update Apple releases for the iPhone, iPad and iPod touch.
+Battery drain is a common iOS problem and it pops up every time Apple releases an update for the iPhone, iPad and iPod touch.

 How to Fix Bad iOS 10 Battery Life

 If your iOS 10 battery life fails to settle down after a couple of days with the new update on board, you have a problem.
 Fortunately, there are more than a few potential remedies for iOS 10 battery life issues out there.

 This guide will show you how to potentially fix bad iOS 10 battery life on your iPhone, iPad or iPod touch.
 Battery drain issues can be tricky but these fixes have worked well for us, and others, in the past.

 Keep them in mind as we push away from the iOS 10 release date.
 Battery life issues can popup at any time.

 Before you blame iOS 10 for your battery troubles, note that there’s a very good chance it’s something else causing the battery drain on your iPhone or iPad.